 Distracted driving is a major cause of pedestrian accidents, which may result in fatalities.
 Drivers may not see pedestrians, traffic signs or signals, or other vehicles when talking or texting on their cell phones.
 Using the GPS function on cell phones, searching for information about a destination, browsing social media, watching videos, and searching for music are common distractions that may lead to disaster.

 Another common cause of pedestrian accidents is impairment by alcohol or drugs.
 Drivers who are impaired by alcohol or drugs may have delayed reaction times and poor motor skills, which can make them incapable of stopping for pedestrians.

 Pedestrians have no safety mechanisms such as those that protect the occupants of motor vehicles.
 As a result, pedestrians may experience devastating injuries due to these crashes, including spinal cord injuries, fractured bones, traumatic brain injuries, and internal injuries.
-A pedestrian accident lawyer in Altoona may be able to work with injury victims to build substantial injury claims against the parties that are responsible for causing the injuries.
+A skilled pedestrian accident lawyer in Altoona may be able to work with injury victims to build substantial injury claims against the parties that are responsible for causing the injuries.